 - Below-normal – ACE index below 80

 The record holder for the Eastern Pacific Ocean hurricane season is 2018, with an ACE of an astonishing 318.
-The second highest ACE of 295 was recorded in 1992, while the 3rd place is held by the 2015 Eastern/Central Pacific season, with the ACE of 287.
+The second-highest ACE of 295 was recorded in 1992, while the 3rd place is held by the 2015 Eastern/Central Pacific season, with an ACE of 287.
 See the chart below with the highest ACE index recorded in the last 15 years (between 2006 and 2020).

 The average ACE index (as of the period between 1981 and 2010) is 113.3.

-You can follow live ACE index for all the tropical region around the world here: Historical tropical cyclone data (by CSU).
+You can follow the live ACE index for all the tropical regions around the world here: Historical tropical cyclone data (by CSU).

 Virtual Tour: Malawi - ELCA World Hunger » ELCA World Hunger - Evangelical Lutheran Church in America